russdill/max_keyboard/readme.md

 It's probably desirable to adjust positioning and size for a non-backlit keyboard.

-This design is also a DVORK design, the key positions are switched around and extra QWERTY markers are placed in the corners of each key.
+This design is also a DVORAK design, the key positions are switched around and extra QWERTY markers are placed in the corners of each key.
 It shouldn't be too difficult to switch things back.
+It's also for a keyboard with a "6.5" length spacebar.
+If you space bar is a different length, you'll probably need to download a different template and copy the design layer over to it.

 There are of course several more keys where Disney/Pixar designs can be placed, such as the function keys and the keys above the arrow keys (scroll lock, home,